davetron5000/wtf-is-a-webpack/markdown/third_party_libs.md

 First, we'll add it to our `package.json` file using `yarn add`:

-!SH yarn add markdown
+!SH yarn add markdown util

 This will also run `yarn install` which will download the markdown package to `node_modules`.
+Note that we had to include the `util` module, as Webpack 5 no longer includes Node polyfills.
+I don't really know what that means, and in most other languages if a module needs another module, it gets installed via the package management system.
+In this case, some combination of Node, JavaScript, and Webpack have decided that is not either possible or desired, so we have to manually manage some—but not all—transitive dependencies.

 Let's create our HTML first by replacing `dist/index.html` with the following: